 TCRS provides retirement benefits as well as death and disability benefits.
 Benefits are determined by a formula using the member's high five-year average salary and years of service.
 Members become eligible to retire at the age of 60 with five years of service or at any age with 30 years of service.
 A reduced retirement benefit is available to vested members at the age of 55.
 Disability benefits are available to active members with five years of service who become disabled and cannot engage in gainful employment.
 There is no service requirement for disability that is the result of an accident or injury occurring while the member was in performance of duty.
-Members joining the system after July 1, 1979 become vested after five years of service and members joining prior to July 1, 1979 were vested after four years of service.
-The plan was closed to new members on June 30, 2014.
+Members joining the system after July 1, 1979 become vested after five years of service and members on July 30, 2014.
 Benefit provisions are established in state statue found in Title 8, Chapter 34-37 of the Tennessee Code Annotated (TCA).
 State statutes are amended by the Tennessee General Assembly.